-Parameter name Value and Unit Description

-dash_storage_tblspcdtls_timeout 300 seconds Specifies the number of seconds after

-dubii_storage_tenspeatis_timeeat which the Tablespace Details table is auto-

-refreshed in the Storage Analysis dash-

-board.

-dash_storage_tblspcovervw_timeout 300 seconds Specifies the number of seconds after which

-dusii_storage_torspeovervw_timeout 300 seconds the Tablespace Overview pie chart is auto-

-refreshed in the Storage Analysis dash-

-board.

-dash_sys_waits_nowaits_timeout 300 seconds Specifies the number of seconds after which

-dash_sys_waits_nowaits_timeout 500 seconds the System Waits By Number Of Waits pie

-chart is auto-refreshed in the System Waits

-Analysis dashboard.

-doch ava vvoita timavvoit timaavt 300 seconds Specifies the number of seconds after which

-dash_sys_waits_timewait_timeout 500 seconds -

-the System Waits By Time Waited pie chart

-is auto-refreshed in the System Waits Analdeals are make that it 200 1 ysis dashboard.

-dash_sys_waits_waitdtl_timeout 300 seconds Specifies the number of seconds after which

-the System Waits Details table is auto-

-refreshed in the System Waits Analysis

-dashboard.

-deleted_charts_retention_time 7 days Specifies the number of days that a cus-

-tom chart (displayed on a user-defined dash-

-board) is stored.

-deleted_probes_retention_time 7 days Specifies the number of days that a custom

-probe (displayed on a user-defined dash-

-board) is stored.

-download_chart_format jpeg Specifies the format in which a downloaded

-chart will be stored.
-May be jpeg or png.

-flapping_detection_state_change 3 Specifies the number of state changes de-

-tected within a specified interval to define

-a given alert as flapping.

-job_retention_time 30 days Specifies the number of days that non-

-recurring scheduled tasks and their associ-

-ated

-long_running_transaction_minutes 5 minutes Specifies the number of minutes a query ex-

-ecutes for before being considered long run-

-ning.

-nagios_cmd_file_name <file_name></file_name> Specifies nagios command file to which pas-

-sive service check result will be sent.

-nagios_enabled t Specifies whether alert notification will be

-submitted to nagios or not.

-nagios_medium_alert_as_critical f Specifies whether medium level PEM alert

-will be considered as critical in nagios.

-nagios_spool_retention_time 7 days Specifies the number of days to retain na-

-, . gios messages in the spool table before they

-are discarded.

-package_catalog_xml <address></address> Specifies path of the catalog file which will

-puonuge_cumog_niii Audil Coop be read by package catalog probe to get the

-list of all the supported packages.

-Continued on next page
+Parameter name Value and Unit Description dash_storage_tblspcdtls_timeout 300 seconds Specifies the number of seconds after which the Tablespace Details table is auto- refreshed in the Storage Analysis dash- board. dash_storage_tblspcovervw_timeout 300 seconds Specifies the number of seconds after which the Tablespace Overview pie chart is auto- refreshed in the Storage Analysis dash- board. dash_sys_waits_nowaits_timeout 300 seconds Specifies the number of seconds after which the System Waits By Number Of Waits pie chart is auto-refreshed in the System Waits Analysis dashboard. dash_sys_waits_timewait_timeout 300 seconds Specifies the number of seconds after which the System Waits By Time Waited pie chart is auto-refreshed in the System Waits Anal- ysis dashboard. dash_sys_waits_waitdtl_timeout 300 seconds Specifies the number of seconds after which the System Waits Details table is auto- refreshed in the System Waits Analysis dashboard. deleted_charts_retention_time 7 days Specifies the number of days that a cus- tom chart (displayed on a user-defined dash- board) is stored. deleted_probes_retention_time 7 days Specifies the number of days that a custom probe (displayed on a user-defined dash- board) is stored. download_chart_format jpeg Specifies the format in which a downloaded chart will be stored.
+May be jpeg or png. flapping_detection_state_change 3 Specifies the number of state changes de- tected within a specified interval to define a given alert as flapping. job_retention_time 30 days Specifies the number of days that non- recurring scheduled tasks and their associ- ated long_running_transaction_minutes 5 minutes Specifies the number of minutes a query ex- ecutes for before being considered long run- ning. nagios_cmd_file_name <file_name></file_name> Specifies nagios command file to which pas- sive service check result will be sent. nagios_enabled t Specifies whether alert notification will be submitted to nagios or not. nagios_medium_alert_as_critical f Specifies whether medium level PEM alert will be considered as critical in nagios. nagios_spool_retention_time 7 days Specifies the number of days to retain na- gios messages in the spool table before they are discarded. probe_log_retention_time 30 days Specifies the number of days that probe log records are retained.